NNPDF/nnpdf/doc/sphinx/source/get-started/tools.md

 in QCD.

 [NLOjet++](http://www.desy.de/~znagy/Site/NLOJet++.html) is a programme that can compute cross sections for a variety of processes up to NLO.
-The processes include electon-positron annihilation, deep-inelastic scattering (DIS), photoproduction in electron-proton collisions, and a variety of processes in hadron-hadron collisions.
+The processes include electron-positron annihilation, deep-inelastic scattering (DIS), photoproduction in electron-proton collisions, and a variety of processes in hadron-hadron collisions.

-[Top++](http://www.precision.hep.phy.cam.ac.uk/top-plus-plus/) is a programme for computing top quark pair production inclusive cross sections at NNLO in QCD with soft gluon resummation inluded up to next-to-next-to-leading log (NNLL).
+[Top++](http://www.precision.hep.phy.cam.ac.uk/top-plus-plus/) is a programme for computing top quark pair production inclusive cross sections at NNLO in QCD with soft gluon resummation included up to next-to-next-to-leading log (NNLL).